Beltus/blog/_drafts/2020-04-23-deep-learning-coursera.md

 *** dW1 is the average of the derivative of the feature 1 of all examples.
 *** dw2 = is the average of the derivative of the features 2 of all examples.

+## WEEK 3 HIGHLIGHTS

+In neural networks, we dont count input layer as a layer.
+So a 2 layer NN has 1 hidden layer and 1 output layer Vectorization in Neural Networks

+## Activations functions in Neural networks
+1. Sigmoid function
+2. Tanh fucntion which ranges from 1 to -1.
+This function is preferred to sigmoid fucntion.
+So generally, we use the tanh activation function for the hidden layers and then sigmoid activation for the output layer since it outputs 0 and 1 similar to labels, y in binary classification
+3. Rectified Linear Unit.